 This study will consist of two visits to the study laboratory.

 1. an initial familiarisation visit (~60 min) where an investigator will explain the nature of the procedures, answer any questions and obtain written informed consent form (as described above).
 Once consent has been obtained, a review of the participant’s electronic medical records will be conducted and thorough medical history and clinical assessment (Health Screening Questionnaire attached) will be performed to assess inclusion/exclusion criteria.
 Provided the inclusion criteria are met and there are no exclusion criteria, the participant will be enrolled into the study.
 Anthropometric (height, weight) resting oxygen saturation measurements will be undertaken.
 Questionnaires will be used to assess activity-related dyspnoea (Modified Medical Research Council Dyspnoea Scale), health related quality of life (emPHasis-10), and anxiety and depression (Hospital Anxiety and Depression Scale).
 The participant’s most recent pulmonary function tests (spirometric volumes, static volumes and test of gas transfer) will be collected from the participant’s electronic medical records.
 Baseline spirometry will then performed (participants will breathe in and out through a handheld spirometer for approximately 10 seconds while wearing a nose clip), according to established guidelines.
 Participant will be familiarised with the study procedure (all measuring instruments will be attached except for microneurography probes, and the investigator will explain the experiment process).
-Participants will perform a 6 minute walk test.
+Participants will perform an incremental cycle exercise test until exhaustion

 Adherence to the protocol and intervention will be ensured as each study visit takes place in the presence of, and is supervised by the chief investigator.